1941314856/HyperspectralEO/README.md

 # HyperspectralEO

-HyperspectralEO is a toolbox built on https://github.com/nshaud/DeepHyperX/ to process, analyze and classify hyperspectral / multispectral images.
+HyperspectralEO is a toolbox built on https://github.com/nshaud/DeepHyperX/ to process, analyze and classify hyperspectral / multispectral images with a special focus on impervious surfaces classification.

 ### models.py